SebaKrk/StepTrackerTCA/TASKS.md

      - Initial setup: refactored workout submission using Strategy pattern with factory
      - handling multiple submission methods based on service type
     D: WorkoutSubmission
-    - Cleaning up the folder structure
+    - Cleaning up the folder structure.
-    - Code organization into appropriate files
+    - Code organization into appropriate files.
-    - Removed SetEditGoalFeature and SubmitWorkout features by merging them into a unified flow
+    - Removed SetEditGoalFeature and SubmitWorkout features by merging them into a unified flow.